Dec 112025

 And so I started to pay more attention (I think this was around the time they released Gravebloom, but I may be wrong).
 And as they began to spend less and less time “playing to the cheap seats” (for want of a better term) the more and more I liked what I was hearing.

-And now it’s time to put my proverbial money where my metaphorical mouth is and give their recently released double-album, Step Into the LightFailure Will Follow, some proper attention.
+Which is why it’s about time I put my proverbial money where my metaphorical mouth is and give their recently released double-album, Step Into the LightFailure Will Follow, some proper attention.

 Continue reading »